Quansight-Labs/free-threaded-compatibility/docs/faq.md

 to catch this case at install time in e.g. a `setup.py` file.
 The Cython 3.1 release will fix this problem once and for all.

+## What does `RuntimeWarning: The global interpreter lock (GIL) has been enabled` mean?

+This happens when python imports a module defined in a native extension that does not explicitly declare support for running without the GIL.
+By default, native extensions do not support running without the GIL because of the long history of extensions assuming the GIL locks concurrent access to extension internals.

+As a precaution, when the free-threaded Python build imports such an extension, it assumes that the GIL is *necessary* to run the extension, and enables the GIL at runtime.

+If you have control over the code in the native extension, then you should update the extension to support the free-threaded build.
+See [the guide section](porting-extensions.md) on that topic.
+If you do not control the extension or simply want to test running with the GIL disabled despite the extension not explicitly supporting it, then you can set either the `PYTHON_GIL` or the `-X gil` command-like flag for the python interpreter to `0` (i.e. the GIL is disabled).
+This skips the runtime check for whether extensions support running with the GIL disabled.
+See the [section on running free-threaded Python](running-gil-disabled.md) for more details.

 ## `pip install jupyter` fails

 This happens because some of the dependencies of the `jupyter` project on PyPI